 The controversial removal of tariffs on palm oil

-After 15 rounds of negotiations an agreement has yet to be concluded.
-One reason for this is Indonesia’s demand for palm oil to be exempted from tariffs (see FTA with Malaysia).
+After 15 rounds of negotiations an agreement has yet to be reached.
+One reason for this is Indonesia’s demand for palm oil to be exempt from tariffs (see FTA with Malaysia).

 Civil society organisations in both countries have been vigorously fighting this.
 Switzerland cannot give preferential treatment to a product if producing it causes human rights violations and environmental damage.

 In order to cultivate this versatile oil, indigenous people are robbed of their land and thus their means of survival.
 Huge swathes of rainforest are cleared, and those displaced are left with no option but to sign up as day labourers at the plantations, where they have to work under inhumane conditions for a meagre wage.